cybertraining-dsc/su22-reu-385/time-series-prediction/introduction.md

-Time series prediction is the modeling for Time Series data (years, days, hours…etc.)for predicting future values using Time Series modeling.
+Time series prediction is the modeling for Time Series data (years, days, hours, etc.) for predicting future values using Time Series modeling.
 This helps if your data is serially correlated.